 Women in the Workplace — What is Your Health Priority?

-HOW: During this study, people were asked to rate their burnout symptoms on a scale of one to four, and more than half reported a two to three-level.
-It is important to understand that symptoms come in all forms and does not always seem as obvious as an anxiety attack during a high-stress situation.
-During our current climate, it is hard to disconnect from our devices and check back in with ourselves.
-If you are feeling distractions are an issue and you are having a hard time focusing, I encourage you to go back to last week's post for a great technique.
-If you are feeling that you must constantly work, I invite you to create boundaries.
-If you feel that you are living in limbo due to COVID and feel alone, reach out.
-Reach out to me, a friend, anyone.
+How to Deal With Burnout: During this study, people were asked to rate their burnout symptoms on a scale of one to four, and more than half reported a two or three level.
+It is important to understand that symptoms come in all forms and do not always seem as obvious as an anxiety attack during a high-stress situation.

 Today's world makes it hard to disconnect from our devices and check back in with ourselves.
 That leaves many of us feeling distracted, fatigued, and overwhelmed.
 Even when off the clock, we find it hard to relax.
 The Pomodoro Method is a great way to stay focused on work tasks during the day so you can avoid the anxiety that comes with procrastination.
 If it feels like you are constantly working in one way or another, I invite you to create boundaries and stick to them.

 Think about the five categories in Alight's study: physical, mental, financial, social, and career: Which of these is your health priority?
 Take a moment to determine which is most important to you to work on now.

 This doesn't mean you can't change your mind later but deciding today what you value most in life can create monumental shifts.
 If you are experiencing burnout, anxiety, or fatigue, the best advice I can give you is to TAKE ACTION.